laminlabs/lamin-docs/docs/includes/laminhub-highlights.md

 - **SSO** → connect Okta, Ping, and other providers
 - **infrastructure** → manage many distributed storage locations & databases
 - **zero lock-in** → the open-source core ensures data remains yours & accessible even if you cancel LaminHub
+- **secure** → SOC2 certified, monitoring ISO27001 & HIPAA compliance

 Enterprise highlights:

-- permissions are enforced on the Postgres & storage layer → **no** need for an intermediate web service or query language
+- permissions on the Postgres & storage layer → **no** need for an intermediate web service or query language
-- permissions can easily be combined with Postgres & AWS permissions → any customization need is met
+- permissions easy to combine with Postgres & AWS permissions → full customizability

 Quality of life: